This feature is sponsored by our friends at Bolthouse Farms. All opinions are my own.

 This “Best Butternut Squash Soup” recipe can also be served in tiny shooter cups for an appetizer if you’re entertaining or you can easily transfer any leftovers into a thermos and enjoy it the next day for lunch at work.

 I garnished the soup with fresh basil but feel free to use any other fresh herb you’d like such as rosemary, thyme or oregano.
 I love the sweet taste of fresh basil so that’s usually my go-to herb when it comes to recipes.

 So, get your food processor ready, head out and get yourself a butternut squash and the new Bolthouse Farms Plant Protein Milk and have yourself a little soup party.
 For more information on Plant Protein Milk and to find a store near you, visit Bolthouse.com.

 Free of gluten, dairy, soy, corn, eggs.
 Vegan, Vegetarian.

 - 1 Tbsp. extra-virgin olive oil

-- 1 large red apple (skin on) sliced
+- 1 large small red apple sliced (skin on)

 - 1 cup Bolthouse Farms Non-Dairy Plant Milk Protein Original Flavor plus more if needed